 Myth #2: You get “that falling feeling”.

 This is one of the most common misconceptions of skydiving.
 You don’t get that “falling feeling, your stomach doesn’t “flip”, nor is there a “sudden drop” feeling.
 Surprising, right?!

 As you exit, a cushion of air — created by the forward speed of the aircraft — supports your body as you accelerate to terminal velocity!
 Because of this, there is no sudden drop feeling associated with freefall.
 It’s more like a floating or flying sensation, as you have no other objects to relate to except blue sky.

 Myth #3: Skydiving is dangerous.

 … said anyone who’s never been skydiving.
 Skydiving is very safe.
-At Skydive Santa Barbara, all of our instructors are USPA (United States Parachute Association) instructor certified, we have the best and newest gear…not to mention the general statistics on the sport.
+In order to provide the safest skydiving possible, at Skydive Santa Barbara, all of our instructors are USPA (United States Parachute Association) instructor certified, we have the best and newest gear…not to mention the general statistics on the sport.
 According to the United States Parachuting Association, tandem skydiving’s safety record accounts for 0.002 student fatalities per 1,000 tandem jumps over the past decade.
 How does this compare to other safety statistics?
 According to the National Safety Council, a person is much more likely to be killed getting struck by lightning or stung by a bee.

 Again, there are risks associated with any sport.
 Following strict safety standards, good preparation, safe equipment and continuously learning and training can minimize these risks.
 The USPA also holds a Safety Day every March (and dedicates basically the entire month to specifically talking about safety topics and training), which demonstrates how dedicated the entire sport is to staying safe.